 4) A close up look at the modified deck beam joint.

 5) Comparison between assembled and exploded.
-In the foreground are the pieces for my wedge powered leg vise.
+In the foreground are the pieces for my wedge powered leg vice.
 Stay tuned.

-6) The assembly into the back end piece of the bench showing how the end of the vise is trapped.
+6) The assembly into the back end piece of the bench showing how the end of the vice is trapped.

-The following video was made before I had installed the vises and before I was actually sure that my preliminary guess of 8 degrees would do the job.
+The following video was made before I had installed the vices and before I was actually sure that my preliminary guess of 8 degrees would do the job.
 It does do the job.

 My apologies for the audio…. so I mumble, OK.
 It gets better if you listen twice.